Dance the Night Away (Van Halen song): Background

 The band members conceived the song during the recording sessions while they were standing in a circle humming to each other.
 It was inspired by Fleetwood Mac's "Go Your Own Way".
-Eddie Van Halen purposely left a guitar solo out of the final version of the song, replacing it instead with a riff of tap harmonics.
+Eddie Van Halen purposefully left a guitar solo out of the final version of the song, replacing it instead with a riff of tap harmonics.
 David Lee Roth originally wanted to call the song "Dance, Lolita, Dance", but Eddie Van Halen convinced him that "Dance the Night Away" was more suitable and the chorus was changed to reflect that.

 Roth claimed, during a 2006 performance in San Diego, California, that he wrote this song in tribute to an intoxicated woman who was having sex in the back of a truck and ran with her pants on backwards while escaping police officers into the bar where the fledgling band was playing.
 This was also mentioned at a 2006 performance in Detroit, Michigan.